advisorydx

 Without this architecture, companies enter the market unprepared for adoption.

-The Commercialization Window
+The Market Entry Window

 Between validation and adoption sits a critical phase:

-The commercialization window.
+The market entry window.

 This is where companies must translate: